Varun63036/Varun63036/README.md

-- 👋 Hi, I’m Varun Kumar!!!
-You can yell me Varun
+# 👋 Hi, I’m Varun Kumar

+- 🔹 You can call me **Varun**
-- 👀 I’m interested in designing....
+- 👀 I’m passionate about **designing and development**
-- 🌱 I’m doing bachelors of technology in sphoorthy engneering college....
+- 🎓 I have recently completed my **Bachelor of Technology** from *Sphoorthy Engineering College*
-- 💞️ I’m looking to collaborate on any work related to development or designing to do this you need to guide me.....
+- 💡 I’m looking forward to collaborating on **development or design projects** where I can learn and contribute
-- 📫 How to reach me!!!
-I Displayed my social media you can ping me there....
+- 📫 You can reach me through my social media links – feel free to connect!

+✨ Excited to explore opportunities and grow in the field of technology 🚀

 <!---
 Varun63036/Varun63036 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.